 While not all these skills may apply to the specific security job you are hoping to obtain, you will still need to complete, and pass, every module, to get your SIA licence.
 Remember, the qualification you achieve at the end of your training course is not the licence itself – you will still have to apply for your SIA licence once you meet the criteria.

 Individuals who do not have a valid SIA licence while working in the security industry risk facing imprisonment or hefty fines and penalties.

 About SIA – Security Industry Authority

-The regulator of the private security industry in the UK is SIA.
-It regulates the private security industry and it says that if certain type of activities are required to be done you would be required to apply for the grant of an licence.
-There are two types of licences which are
+The regulator of the private security industry in the UK is the SIA.
+It regulates the private security industry, and it stipulates that if certain types of activities form part of your duties, then you would be required to apply for the grant of a licence.
+There are two types of licences which are:

-– Non front line: As the name suggests, this type of licence is required if you want to work in the industry in non front line position maybe as a manager in a security company etc.
+– Non-frontline: As the name suggests, this type of licence is required if you want to work in the industry in a non-front-line position as a manager in a security company etc.

 There are strict criteria governing who can apply for an SIA licence and not everyone will be eligible.

 To qualify, you must:

 – Be at least 18 years old